-Prior to this offering, our executive officers, directors, and 5% stockholders beneficially owned approximately % of our voting stock as of , 2020, and, assuming the sale by us of shares of common stock in this offering, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and not accounting for any shares purchased in this offering by certain of our existing stockholders (or their affiliates), we anticipate that same group will hold approximately % of our outstanding voting stock following this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+Prior to this offering, our executive officers, directors, and 5% stockholders beneficially owned approximately 66% of our voting stock as of June 30, 2020, and, assuming the sale by us of 10,586,316 shares of common stock in this offering, based on the initial public offering price of \$19.00 per share, and not accounting for any shares purchased in this offering by certain of our existing stockholders (or their affiliates), we anticipate that same group will hold approximately 45% of our outstanding voting stock following this offering (assuming no exercise of the underwriters' option to purchase additional shares).
 Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.